lukasmoro/cameraaccess-metaquest/README.md

 ### Unity
 0. Open the "Unity" folder with Unity Hub
+1. If prompted, restart the Editor to update OVRPlugin
+2. Switch platform to Android
-1. Open the scene ‘Camera Access YOLO’
+3. Open the scene ‘Camera Access YOLO’
-2. In the ‘NetworkingClient.cs’ script attached to the ‘Networking Client’ gameobject under ‘Host’ enter the IP address of the PC/Mac running the Python script in the inspector
+4. In the ‘NetworkingClient.cs’ script attached to the ‘Networking Client’ gameobject under ‘Host’ enter the IP address of the PC/Mac running the Python script in the inspector
-3. Build the scene for your Quest
+5. Build the scene for your Quest (Will take some time for first time building, but should be quick afterwards)

 ### APK
 0. Ensure the Python script is waiting for connection